jet2jet/resedit-js/README.md

 - Parsing signed executables (by using Authenticode or etc.) is not allowed by default and an exception will be thrown if `NtExecutable.from` receives a signed binary.
 - To parse signed, `{ ignoreCert: true }` object must be passed to the second argument of `NtExecutable.from`.
 - Although the base executable data is signed, `NtExecutable.generate` will generate unsigned executable binary.
-If you want to re-sign it, generate function with signing (see below) or any other signing tool such as Microsoft `signtool` must be used.
+If you want to re-sign it, you must use generate-function with signing (see below) or any other signing tool such as Microsoft `signtool`.

 ## Signing executables with resedit-js